Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - While creating the application insights resource, under monitoring you can add **Application insights** resource
             - you can then search the `application insights resource from resources || live metrics`
             - Before you will see anything on the live metrics you will have to publish your project from visual studio into the webap
+            - You can also review performace of the appliation by going to the `application insights resource || performance`